How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 Foods that elevate stress hormones lead to the constriction of the capillaries in the breasts, inhibiting the communication of nerves and hormones.
 These would include soda, coffee, black tea, green tea, etc. Women with chronically low supply may try to avoid these, it may be an experimentation process too.

-Foods that are astringent, like the citrus juices can cause sensitive tissue to constrict leading to the restricted circulation of blood in the breasts, inhibiting the communication of nerves and hormones.
+Foods that are astringent, like citrus juices can cause sensitive tissue to constrict leading to the restricted circulation of blood in the breasts, inhibiting the communication of nerves and hormones.

 If your baby drinks less milk because it doesn’t appeal to him, or because he recognizes a taste that previously led to stomach upset, this may cause his mother’s supply to decrease.
 Cooking cruciferous veggies with dill, cumin, and mustard seeds may improve the milk’s flavor and digestibility.